Some people love the summertime. Others can’t wait for the heat to break.

 Be sure to drink plenty of fluids when the temperature goes up.
 And don’t wait until you’re thirsty to drink water — drink water all day to avoid dehydration.

-Check to see if any of your medications are affected by high temperatures.
-Pills are often kept at room temperature, so some may be affected by temperatures above 90 and could become less effective.
+Check to see if any of your medicines are affected by heat.
+Pills are often best kept at room temperature.
+When it gets above 90 degrees they can become less effective.

 - Body temperature greater than 104 degrees

-- Change in behavior, such as acting confused, agitated, or grouchy
+- Changes in behavior, such as acting confused, agitated, or grouchy

 - Dry, flushed skin